Girls' Day School Trust: Girls' Public Day School Company (1872–1905)

 The GPDSC's aim was to establish academic high schools for girls of all classes which provided a high standard of academic education, together with moral and religious education.
 School fees were kept low and schools were expected to become self-supporting as soon as possible, though the GPDSC council retained overall control of the schools.
 The policy of the Council, the executive body of the GPDSC, was to only found new schools where they were most needed, funded by shares taken up by local people.
 The first school opened at Durham House, Chelsea in January 1873 (later transferred to Kensington and is now Kensington Preparatory School).
 In February 1875 the GPDSC opened Norwich High School for Girls, its first school outside London.
 By 1905 the GPDSC owned 37 school across the country, including 19 schools in the London area.

 Each school was to have three departments, (preparatory, Junior and senior), under a headmistress with a staff of trained teachers.
 Schools were to be tested by regular inspections and examinations.
 Girls were prepared to take Oxford and Cambridge Local Examinations or examinations administered by the College of Preceptors.
-A class of student 'pupil teachers' were attached to each school.
+A class of student pupil teachers was attached to each school.

 Initially the schools provided in-house training for pupils who intended to go on to teaching after graduation through the 'Pupil teachers' system.
 From 1903 some of the larger schools also developed teacher training departments, recognised by the Board of Education, where post-graduate students training to become secondary, kindergarten, or art teachers.
 The largest was housed at Belvedere School in Liverpool.
 Clapham Training College, founded in 1900, also had a domestic science department.
 In 1938 it moved and became the Clapham and Streatham Hill Training College, transferring to the London County Council in 1949 to become the Phillipa Fawcett Teacher Training College.

 From 1875–1901 the GPDSC amended its constitution so it could be recognised as a charity to receive grants from the Science and Art Department (and the Board of Education from 1899), who only wanted to give public grants to non-profit organisations.
 Due to the financial needs of the trust there were many years in which the dividends were not paid to shareholders.
 By 1900 the GPDSC educated over 7000 pupils in 33 schools.
 In 1899 the new Board of Education became responsible for issuing government grants under much stricter regulations and the GPDSC agreed for their schools to be inspected by school inspectors to continue to qualify for grants.